-Please join us for the next HudsonAlpha Research Seminar at noon on October 11 in the HudsonAlpha auditorium featuring Leon Hardy, PhD.
+Leon Hardy, PhD, of the University of South Florida St. Petersburg (USFSP), presented for the HudsonAlpha Research Seminars on October 11.
 Hardy holds a PhD in mathematics from the University of New England in Armidale, Australia, and a masters in physics from the University of Central Florida.
-He is a lecturer in physics at the University of South Florida St. Petersburg, and his research interests are in highly interdisciplinary approaches to solving problems ranging from cognitive science to computational biology.
+He is a lecturer in physics at USFSP, and his research interests are in highly interdisciplinary approaches to solving problems ranging from cognitive science to computational biology.

 The next research seminar will be Wednesday, October 25, featuring Henry T. “Hank” Greely, JD, of Stanford University.